ok-timmy/Spotify-Web3/README.md

 - You should be able to able to upload albums/playlist
 - You should be able to search for an album/playlist
 - You should be able to add it to your list of favourite albums/Playlist

+## Todo
+- Rewrite contract to accept string for tracks
+- Implement a loading overlay for loading state
+- Implement the play track function for each track in the album